Create survey on UserQ

 Once the survey questions have been written, it’s time to publish it.
 Start by finding participants…

-You can either choose to recruit from the UserQ panel or share the link with your own participants.
+You can either choose to recruit from UserQ panel or share the link with your own participants.

 Create test, recruitment UserQ